Unlike Hollywood movies, not all stories have a happy ending.

 This is were it gets fun.

 I’m 50 to 70m from the top, and I start dry reaching, empty vomiting.
-I’m dizzy, it feels like I’m going to fall back down the hill.
+I’m dizzy; it feels like I will fall back down the hill.
 I stop, get my shit together, and push through to the top.

-Up there is a guy, flat on his back, with a yellow vested marshal standing over him, asking him if he can walk.
-No, I can not walk, my legs will not move.
+There is a guy, flat on his back, with a yellow-vested marshal standing over him, asking him if he can walk.
+No, I can not walk; my legs will not move.

 I start walking, thinking it will pass, it will pass.
 But really, I still have a marathon to run and 4 hills to go.
 I know I’m done.

-He smiled and said we have 9 hours left, before the cut off, but you are running at a 12 hour pace.
-For the next 3 kms, I’m doing my best to keep some water down, eat some food and get my mind back on track.
+He smiled and said, we have 9 hours left before the cut-off, but you are running at a 12-hour pace.
+For the next 3 km, I’m doing my best to keep some water down, eat some food and get my mind back on track.

 But nothing is working.